AdamScott6/sda-project-final-14/README.md

-PLEASE look at the document in light mode to see the x and y axis labels of the graphs.
+PLEASE look at this README document in light mode to see the x and y axis labels of the graphs.

 Run all code in order from top to bottom to ensure that there is no error in compiling and execution.